Sam W. Heads

-Sam W. Heads (born 22 April 1983 in Northumberland, UK) is a British palaeontologist, a Fellow of the Linnean Society of London, a Fellow of the Royal Entomological Society, as well as a former Officer and Editor-in-Chief at the Orthopterists' Society.
+Sam W. Heads (born 22 April 1983 in Northumberland, England) is a British palaeontologist, a Fellow of the Linnean Society of London, a Fellow of the Royal Entomological Society, as well as a former Officer and Editor-in-Chief at the Orthopterists' Society.

 He received his training at the University of Portsmouth where he was awarded a B.Sc.
 (Hons) in Palaeobiology and Evolution in 2004 and a Ph.D. in Entomology in 2009.
-Dr. Heads is an authority on the taxonomy, systematics and palaeontology of Orthoptera.
-He is based at the Illinois Natural History Survey, University of Illinois at Urbana-Champaign.
+Heads is an authority on the taxonomy, systematics and palaeontology of Orthoptera.
+He is based at the Illinois Natural History Survey, University of Illinois Urbana-Champaign.